-The WorkReadyNH Program at Manchester Community College helps job seekers improve their skills and add a nationally recognized credential to their resumé.
-WorkReadyNH provides classroom instruction in "soft skills" practices identified by employers as key to workplace success.
+The tuition-free WorkReadyNH Program at Manchester Community College helps job seekers improve their skills, increase their marketability, and add a nationally recognized credential to their resumes.
+WorkReadyNH provides classroom instruction in "Soft Skills" practices identified by employers as key to workplace success.

-Each session is four weeks long and runs three days a week.
-A class day consists of five hours of Soft Skills training, a half an hour for lunch and an hour of Skill Building.
-Evening sessions are held twice a week for nine weeks from 5:00pm to 9:00pm.
-The content of the evening program is the same of the content as the day program.
-For a WorkReadyNH schedule, visit www.mccnh.edu/workreadynh
+Each session is three weeks long and runs four days a week.
+A class day consists of five hours of Soft Skills training, a half an hour for lunch, and an hour of Skill Building.
+For a WorkReadyNH schedule, visit www.mccnh.edu/workreadynh.